Symbolic speech: Spence test

 The Spence test was affirmed in Texas v.
 Johnson, though without focus on the "surrounding circumstances" phrase.
 However, Hurley v.
 Irish-American Gay, Lesbian, and Bisexual Group of Boston challenged whether a "particularized message" must be present.
 There has been a circuit split between whether Spence or Hurley apply.

 Major cases

 Tinker v.
 Des Moines

-In December 1965, a group of five students, including lead plaintiff John Tinker and his sister Mary Beth Tinker, wore black armbands overlaid with a white peace sign between the dates of December 16 and New Years Day.
+In December 1965, a group of five students, including lead plaintiff John Tinker and his sister Mary Beth Tinker, wore black armbands overlaid with a white peace sign between December 16 and New Years Day.
 The principals of the students' schools had previously threatened to suspend any students who participated in the protest.
 Despite the warning, the small group of students proceeded to carry out their dissent, and were duly suspended.
 ACLU attorneys representing the students argued that the armbands constituted a form of symbolic speech and, because their demonstration was suppressed, their First Amendment rights were unconstitutionally restrained.
 The court voted 7–2 in favor of Tinker, finding that the suspension had violated the students' First Amendment rights.
 Justice Fortas, delivering the opinion of the court, held the following: